zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 == Why is ShortPixel the best choice for image optimization or PDF compression? ==

+### New!
+Faster Websites for Global Audiences ###

+The ShortPixel plugin now includes a built-in global Content Delivery Network (CDN).
+This powerful feature ensures that ShortPixel-optimized WebP and AVIF images are delivered quickly and efficiently to any location worldwide, minimizing delays and improving load times.

+By leveraging this built-in solution, you enhance the user experience, reduce server strain, boost SEO performance, and simplify website management — all with minimal effort.

 ### Resize and Compress Images Without Losing Quality ###

 * Popular plugin with over 300,000 active installations – according to WordPress